Introducing VAMPIRE - Using Kinaesthetic Feedback in Virtual Reality for Automated Driving Experiments

 Abstract

-Investigating trust, acceptance, and attitudes towards automated driving is often investigated in simulator experiments.
-Therefore, behavioral validity is a crucial aspect of automated driving studies.
+Investigating trust, acceptance, and attitudes towards automated driving is often investigated in simulator experiments Therefore, behavioral validity is a crucial aspect of automated driving studies.
 However, static simulators have reduced behavioral validity because of their inherent safe environment.
 We propose VAMPIRE (VR automated movement platform for immersive realistic experiences), a movement platform designed to increase the sensation of realism in automated driving simulator studies using an automated wheelchair.
 In this work, we provide a detailed description to build the prototype (including software components and assembly instructions), a proposal for safety precautions, an analysis of possible movement patterns for overtaking scenarios, and practical implications for designers and practitioners.
 We provide all project-related files as auxiliary materials.

 Publication

-Proceedings of the 14th International Conference on Automotive User Interfaces and Interactive Vehicular Applications
+In Proceedings of the 14th International Conference on Automotive User Interfaces and Interactive Vehicular Applications